-- Level 1 change: GLA intends to progress the ACP on the assumption that the proposal must meet all the requirements associated with a level 1 airspace change. - A runway capacity review will be conducted in the early stages of the ACP to understand the potential for airspace development to strengthen resilience and optimise the performance of the existing infrastructure. - Extensive engagement: GLA plans to engage proactively with all relevant stakeholders, including local communities and environmental representatives, from the outset and will conduct the change process based on the outputs of these two-way conversations. - Close alignment with co-dependent ACPs: GLA intends to align the development of the ACP with the overall FASI North programme and will coordinate the schedule of airspace design, consultation and engagement, regulatory submission and implementation activities as appropriate with the other airports and NATS (enroute). - ACP outputs will be submitted for regulatory gateway reviews at least 2 weeks prior to the meetings, with the objective 3 to 4 weeks where possible. - Valuable feedback from the previous ACP will be used to shape the approach to engagement for the forthcoming process.
+- Level 1 change: ABZ intends to progress the ACP on the assumption that the proposal must meet all the requirements associated with a level 1 airspace change. - A runway capacity review will be conducted in the early stages of the ACP to understand the potential for airspace development to strengthen resilience and optimise the performance of the existing infrastructure. - Extensive engagement: ABZ plans to engage proactively with all relevant stakeholders, including local communities and environmental representatives, from the outset and will conduct the change process based on the outputs of these two-way conversations. - Close alignment with co-dependent ACPs: ABZ intends to align the development of the ACP with the overall FASI North programme and will coordinate the schedule of airspace design, consultation and engagement, regulatory submission and implementation activities as appropriate with the other airports and NATS (en-route). - ACP outputs will be submitted for regulatory gateway reviews at least 2 weeks prior to the meetings, with the objective 3 to 4 weeks where possible.